-Anther week has come and gone with 2 kids and man, time just goes quicker and quicker with kids, age and doing things you love!
+Another week has come and gone with 2 kids and man, the time just goes quicker and quicker with kids, age, and, doing things you love!
 This week is all about the window seat I built in our office.
 I have been dreaming of a window seat and built-ins for years and now my dreams are a reality.
 You know what the most empowering thing is about all this?
 I built these babies all by myself!
-I know I'm capable and I love doing projects with Steve but there is a different feeling you get when you built something you're proud of 100% with your own two hands.
-It's like 'I can do this and I can do hard things'.
+I know I’m capable and as much as I love doing projects with Steve.
+There is a different feeling you get when you built something you’re proud of 100% with your own two hands.
+It’s like ‘I can do this and I can do hard things’.

 I’m being a bit introspective this week but something that I’ve learned over the last few years of DIYing and building is that your ability to DIY has nothing to do with how much you know about woodworking or how good you are with a particular tool.
 It really all comes down to problem-solving.
 Because eventually something will go wrong, whether it’s a mistake you made or just a crooked wall that’s out of your control.
 And the quality of your project and to be frank, the completion of the project is dependent on your ability to overcome the things that go wrong and figure it out.
 I had an experience with someone who wanted to be a DIYer but they got so discouraged when things didn’t go according to plan that they just abandoned ship.
 DIYing really teaches you so much about going with the flow, over coming obstacles and keeps you learning constantly.
 I wouldn’t have it any other way.

 Back to the One Room Challenge.
-If you remember from the first week of the One Room Challenge when I laid out my plans for this room, the office has been morphing into what it is becoming for quite some time and in planning for this challenge, the window seat is a centerpiece for me.
+If you remember from the first week of the One Room Challenge when I laid out my plans for this room, it has been morphing into what will be the ultimate sanctuary.
+While planning for this challenge, the window seat is definetly a centerpiece for me.
 It will complete the room and make everything feel intentional and connected.
-I wanted built-in cabinets but realistically, there's just no space for them.
+I wanted built-in cabinets but realistically, there’s just no space for them.
 The window in the room is off-center on the wall.
-I didn't realize just how off-center until I started measuring.
-The side of the wall that I wanted to put built-ins is just too narrow so I've decided to go a different direction than building shelves all the way to the ceiling, for now.
+I didn’t realize just how off-center until I started measuring.
+The side of the wall that I wanted to put built-ins is just too narrow.
+So, I’ve decided to go a different direction than building shelves all the way to the ceiling, for now.
 I have taken inspiration from a bench seat that Jennifer from Making Pretty Spaces in her home not too long ago.

-To finish off the frame, I lined the edges with1x3s for a couple reasons: 1. so the frame is built up for the plywood to rest on and 2. for the trim to attach to.
-These boards plus the 3/4" plywood means that I will be able to use 1x2 trim in between the cabinets and above them.
-The bottom will have a thicker 1x4 for trim.
+To finish off the frame, I lined the edges with 1x3s for a couple reasons: 1. so the frame was built up for the plywood to rest on and 2. for the trim to attach to.
+These boards plus the 3/4″ plywood means that I will be able to use 1×2 trim in between the cabinets and above them.
+The bottom will have a thicker 1×4 for trim.

 Everything up until this point should be flush.
 All of the framing is completely flush with the Besta cabinets because I want the doors to be inset which makes them look more like custom cabinetry.
-The Besta doors are about 3/4" thick so using 1x2 trim, is perfect to line up flush with the doors once they're installed because a 1x2 is actually 3/4"x1-1/2" so it perfectly covers the edge of the 2x4 that's exposed and pops out enough for the doors to set into.
+The Besta doors are about 3/4″ thick so using 1×2 trim, is perfect to line up flush with the doors once they’re installed because a 1×2 is actually 3/4″x1-1/2″ so it perfectly covers the edge of the 2×4 that’s exposed and pops out enough for the doors to set into.

-So along the bottom of the cabinet, I used 1x4 pre-primed trim and in between and along the top of the cabinets, I used 1x2 pre-primed trim.
-The small pvc trim along the very bottom, I don't actually know the size but it's true size is about an 1/4"x1".
+So along the bottom of the cabinet, I used 1×4 pre-primed trim and in between and along the top of the cabinets, I used 1×2 pre-primed trim.
+The small pvc trim along the very bottom, I don’t actually know the size but it’s true size is about an 1/4″x1″.

 It starts to take shape really quickly when you add the trim with construction adhesive and brad nails.
 I added a thin piece of trim at the very bottom which I think takes it up a whole level and makes it look so much more finished and custom.